-Garlic Fontina Bread Recipe
+Garlic Fontina Bread

 With its golden brown color and soft texture, this bread is a must at any family meal.
 It's a modified version of a traditional white bread recipe my brother gave me.
 Try it as garlic bread toast, on grilled sandwiches or enjoy as is. —Cindy Ryan, St. Johns, Michigan